jyp/PLT-Course/Exam/QuestionsPool.markdown

 What is printed?

-Translate the function `f` *and* its call to a language that does not support call by reference, but only call by value.
-Do so using pointers (use operators `*` and `&`).
+Translate the function `f` *and* its call to a language that does not support call by value-result, but only call by reference.

+(In particular the function may not return any value).

+Do so by
+  * using pointers (use operators `*` and `&`).
+  * using temporary variables.

 You are not allowed to change anything else.
-In particular, the "algorithm" and the declatations of `x` and `y` must remain the same.
+In particular, the "algorithm" and the declatations of `x` and `i` must remain the same.
+The value printed must remain the same.

+Assume copy semantics for assignment.

 Alt: other calling conventions.